EngineersBox/PSX-Minecraft/README.md

 docker build -t psxmc:latest -f Dockerfile .
 ```

+> [!NOTE]
+> The `Dockerfile` uses `--platform=linux/amd64` for compatibility with building on a non-x86/-x64 machine such as as ARM Apple Silicon
+> Macs.
+This might cause issues for you on an x86/x64 architecture in which case it can be removed.
+I will make this more stable and
+> adapt to the build architecture in future.

 ### Utility Build Script

 Using the above image, the utility script `build_container.sh` can be used to bundle assets